pydantic/pydantic/docs/usage/validation_decorator.md

 ### Coercion and Stictness

-*pydantic* currently leans on the side of trying to coerce types rather than raise an error if a type is wrong, see [model data conversion](models.md#data-conversion) and `validate_assignment` is no different.
+*pydantic* currently leans on the side of trying to coerce types rather than raise an error if a type is wrong, see [model data conversion](models.md#data-conversion) and `validate_arguments` is no different.

 See [#1098](https://github.com/samuelcolvin/pydantic/issues/1098) and other issues with the "strictness" label for a discussion of this.
-If *pydantic* get's a "strict" mode in future, `validate_assignment` will have an option to use this, it may even become the default for the decorator.
+If *pydantic* gets a "strict" mode in future, `validate_arguments` will have an option to use this, it may even become the default for the decorator.

 ### Performance

-We've made a big effort to make *pydantic* as performant as possible (see [the benchmarks](../benchmarks.md)) and argument inspect and model creation is only performed once when the function is defined, however there will still be a performance impact to using the `validate_assignment` decorator compared to calling the raw function.
+We've made a big effort to make *pydantic* as performant as possible (see [the benchmarks](../benchmarks.md)) and argument inspect and model creation is only performed once when the function is defined, however there will still be a performance impact to using the `validate_arguments` decorator compared to calling the raw function.

-In many situations this will have little or no noticeable effect, however be aware that `validate_assignment` is not an equivalent or alternative to function definitions in strongly typed languages, it never will be.
+In many situations this will have little or no noticeable effect, however be aware that `validate_arguments` is not an equivalent or alternative to function definitions in strongly typed languages;
+it never will be.

 ### Return Value